OlekSt/MilestoneProjectOne/README.md

 * Expand Gallery section into a separate page and add more photos.
 * Create a separate Video Gallery page.
 * Czech language version.
+* Some fine tuning mentioned in the Testing write up section in *italics*.

 ## Technologies Used